mui/material-ui/docs/src/pages/customization/overrides/overrides.md

 {{"demo": "pages/customization/overrides/ClassesNesting.js"}}

+#### Internal states

 Aside from accessing nested elements, the `classes` property can be used to customize the internal states of Material-UI components.
 The components internal states, like `:hover`, `:focus`, `disabled` and `selected`, are styled with a higher CSS specificity.
 [Specificity is a weight](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) that is applied to a given CSS declaration.
-In order to override the components internal states, **you need to increase specificity too**.
+In order to override the components internal states, **you need to increase specificity**.
+Here is an example with the `disable` state and the button component:

 ```css
 .classes-state-root {